joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 date: 2018-01-24
 ---

-This is a write up of DrawingGuide, my application that aids its users in learning to draw.
+This is a write up of the current status of DrawingGuide, an application that aids its users in learning to draw.

 I talk about what the problem I'm trying to solve, how I'm trying to solve it, technology I'm using, and the mistakes I've made.